 Jennifer holds an MSc in Social Policy Research from the London School of Economics and MA (Oxon) in Philosophy, Politics and Economics from the University of Oxford.
 She has continued her professional development with the Health Economics Research Centre, University of Oxford, and the Chartered Institute of Management Accountants (CIMA).

 Molly has been a director at LAMP Development since December 2015.
 Molly began her career at the London School of Hygiene and Tropical Medicine.
-The qualitative and analytical skills that she used there were then developed when she joined a consultancy focused on supporting the improvement of healthcare outcomes in the NHS.
+The qualitative and analytical skills that she used at LSHTM were developed when she joined a consultancy focused on the improvement of healthcare outcomes in the NHS.
 Molly went on to work in Afghanistan conducting public health research.
 The challenges there required Molly to use the full range of her research and programme delivery skills, in order to ensure delivery in the face of often significant obstacles.
 Molly is committed to working with public sector and non-developmental organizations to create effective solutions that ultimately help the people who need it the most.

 Nura has more than 20 years’ experience in Finance, operations & administration in both Public and development sector.
 He worked for more than a decade in a large USAID and DFID funded projects in finance and operations.
 He is known for his analytical and quantitative skills in problem solving situations.
 He attended training in US, Europe and many African Countries.
-Nura is a consultant in areas of budget and Planning, value for Money (VfM), Financial management, grants Management and logistics support.
+Nura is a consultant in areas of budget and Planning, value for Money (VfM), Health Financing, Financial management, grants Management and logistics support.

 Dr. Adesoji Ologun

-Adesoji is a graduate of Medicine and Surgery from University of Ilorin, Nigeria, with a MPH and MSc in Public health and Health Economics (Economic Evaluation for Health Technology Assessment) from University of Lagos, Nigeria and University of York, United Kingdom respectively.
+Adesoji is a graduate of Medicine and Surgery from University of Ilorin, Nigeria, with a MPH and MSc in Public health and Health Economics (Economic Evaluation for Health Technology Assessment) from University of Lagos, Nigeria and University of York, United Kingdom respectively.’